kaltura/DeveloperPortalDocs/documentation/Mobile-Video-Player-SDKs/v3_Android_Analytics.md

 ```
 </p></details>

-## Kaltura Stats
+## Kaltura Stats Plugin

-This article describes the steps required for configuring the Kaltura Video Player to use the Kaltura Stats Plugin on Android devices.
+This section describes the steps required for configuring the Kaltura Video Player to use the Kaltura Stats Plugin on Android devices.
 This will enable you to obtain important statistical information about usage.

-<details><summary>**Click For Integration**</summary><p>
+<details><summary>**Click for Integration**</summary><p>

 ## Register the Kaltura Stats Plugin for the Kaltura Video Player